Exercise

-Metabolic
+Metabolic Syndrome Symptoms

 Metabolic Syndrome, also known as syndrome X, is a grouping of

-disease.
-Recognizing if you have syndrome X can help you to
+for this syndrome can help you to

 take action to reducing your risk of heart attacks, strokes and other